U3B5HMD/hackmud/README.md

 Hardline caused by a BINMAT defense do not subtract from your hardline count.
 Only one system can be connected to per hardline connection, but each successful breach grants an extra connection attempt up to a maximum of three bonus connections.
-So,A Tier 4 user who is successful in all of their breach attempts, can potentially breach 48 systems using their 12 available hardlines in a 12-hour period.
+So, A Tier 4 user who is successful in all of their breach attempts, can potentially breach 48 systems using their 12 available hardlines in a 12-hour period.

 In the early days of the game, higher tier users were farming all of the low-tier NPCs, making it nearly impossible for new users to gain GC.
 Limiting